 Next up, is a telecaster style electric.
 Tele’s are a current favourite of mine and I prefer them over Strats.
 They got the first electric right, the first time!

 Anyway, the Sawtooth ST-ET-SGRW Electric Guitar is finished in a Surf Green with Aged White Pickguard which gives it a vintage look.
 While unlike the SX above, this is not a package guitar, it does comes with some nice extras.
 These include 15 picks, case, headstock tuner and strap.

 I think we should all own a Tele style guitar at one point or another in our playing career and this Sawtooth guitar is a great place to start.

 C-1 SGR by Schecter – Midnight Satin Black

 C-1 SGR by Schecter Electric Guitar in Midnight Satin Black features a modern body style and is exclusive to Amazon.
-Schecter are well known for their innovative designs and this entry level guitar doesn’t disappoint.
-Plus the gig bag will keep the guitar safe and is a nice addition.
+Schecter is well known for their innovative designs and this entry-level guitar doesn’t disappoint.

 The guitar has an arched top which improves playability.
 A tune-o-matic bridge allows you to adjust the action and intonation easily.
-The controls are well placed for easy of use without being easily knocked.
-Finally, the pick-ups are well balanced and enable you to cover most styles.
+The controls are well placed for easy use without being easily knocked.
+Finally, the pickups are well balanced and enable you to cover most styles.